jtornovsky/worldtemperature/README.md

 To use the World Temperature Analysis project, follow these steps:

 1. Configure the project properties by editing the `application.properties` file.
-2. Run the 'Main' application class to start the analysis process
+2. Run the 'Main' application class to start the analysis process.
+Comment/Uncomment desired modules for running.

 ## Configuration